matt-harvey/tabulo/README.md

 [![Code Climate][CC img]][Code Climate]
 [![Awesome][AR img]][Awesome Ruby]

 Tabulo is a terminal table generator for Ruby.
-It is both very configurable, and very easy to use.
+It is both highly configurable and very easy to use.

 _Quick API:_